karimfarahat1/NPL-BS/Code/README.md

 #ED-PELT - despite being non-parametric it is also unsatisfactory
 library(changepoint.np)
-print(cpt.np(example_data, nquantiles = 4 * log(200), class = FALSE))
+cpt.np(example_data, nquantiles = 4 * log(200), class = FALSE)

 ```

-While less interest was taken in its development throughout the course of the project, code used to create simulation studies contained within the broader thesis can also be found in the utilities.R file for the purposes of reproducibility.
+For the purposes of reproducibility, the code used to create the simulation studies contained within the broader thesis can also be found in the utilities.R file.

 ###### References:
 <sub> [1] D. Eddelbuettel \& R. Francois (2011), “Rcpp: Seamless R and C++ Integration”, Journal of Statistical Software, vol. 40, pp. 1 - 18 </sub>